dbsu/monero/README.md

 * `apt-get update` and `apt-get upgrade` to install all of the latest software

-* Install the dependencies for Monero except libunwind and libboost-all-dev
+* Install the dependencies for Singularity except libunwind and libboost-all-dev

 * Increase the system swap size